matthewmckenna/invoices/README.md

   --help     Show this message and exit.

 Commands:
-  dump-documents  Search for & copy Word documents starting at `START_DIR`
+  dump-documents  Search for & copy Word documents hashes          Compute the hashes of Word documents
 ```

 ### Version